Phil353556/netatmo-floodlight/README.md

 The goal of this script is the management of floodlight of Neatmo external camera.
 It is able to manage several "home" and several cameras per home.

+# Pre-requisistes
+The following packages must be already available or installed on the system before using the php script supplied
+* php (mini version 8)
+* php-curl

 # How to start
 1/ Use the netatmo_manage_tokens.php script from the same user.
 It will allow you to manage access_token and refresh token